Table of Contents:

 | HashMap | |

-❌ race condition, one update may be lost | ❌ adding a new key may break the structure | No synchronization, all threads change buckets simultaneously | High risk of corruption |
+❌ race condition, one update may be lost | ❌ adding a new key may break the structure | No synchronization, all threads change buckets simultaneously | High risk of corrupt |

 | TreeMap / TreeSet | |

-❌ race condition, tree structure may break | ❌ adding a new key changes tree nodes | No thread safety, tree balancing breaks | High risk of corruption |
+❌ race condition, the tree structure may break | ❌ adding a new key changes the nodes of the tree | No thread safety, tree balancing breaks | High risk of corrupt |

 | SynchronizedMap / SynchronizedSortedMap / SynchronizedSortedSet | |

-✅ Threads 1 and 2 execute sequentially (lock on monitor) | ✅ Thread 3 waits for completion | All methods are synchronized on the object, iteration requires a block | Low, safe |
+✅ Thread 1 and 2 execute sequentially (monitor lock) | ✅ Thread 3 waits for completion | All methods are synchronized on the object, iteration requires a lock | Low, safe |

 | ConcurrentHashMap | |

-⚠️ Race condition on value, map structure is correct | ✅ Adding a new key in parallel | Lock-free buckets + CAS, lock-free reads | Value may be lost, structure is fine |
+⚠️ Race condition on value, map structure is correct | ✅ Adding new key in parallel | Lock-free buckets + CAS, reading lock-free | Value may be lost, structure is fine |

 | ConcurrentSkipListMap / Set | |

-⚠️ Race condition on value | ✅ Adding a new key in parallel | Skip list + CAS, lock-free | Value may be lost, structure is fine |
+⚠️ Race condition on value | ✅ Adding new key in parallel | Skip list + CAS, lock-free | Value may be lost, structure is fine |

 | AtomicInteger / AtomicReference | |

-✅ Atomic, both threads update the value correctly | ✅ Adding a new key through a separate AtomicReference object is safe | CPU-level CAS, lock-free | Low, safe |
+✅ atomically, both threads correctly update the value | ✅ adding a new key through a separate AtomicReference object is safe | CAS at the CPU level, lock-free | Low, safe |

 🔹 Key points: